 Dr Sandie Byrne was formerly Fellow and Tutor in English at Balliol College, Oxford, and Professor of English at the University of Lincoln.
-She is the author of a number of books and articles on nineteenth- and twentieth-century literature.
+She is the author of a number of books and articles on 19th- and 20th-century literature.

-Dr Tara Stubbs is a University Lecturer in English Literature and Creative Writing at OUDCE.
+Dr Tara Stubbs is Associate Professor in English Literature and Creative Writing at OUDCE.
 She has published widely on Irish and American modernism, and is the author of American Literature and Irish Culture, 1910–1955 (MUP, 2013).
-Her new project discusses the Irish sonnet in the Twentieth Century.
+Her new project discusses the Irish sonnet in the 20th century.

 Most other tutors on the course are drawn from the English Faculty at Oxford University.

-Much of the academic support will come from the Course Directors, who may be contacted at any time during office hours by students wishing to discuss matters relating to the course.
+As well as being experts in their subjects, teaching staff understand the pressures on students who are combining part-time study with other commitments.
+Much of the academic support you receive will come from the Course Directors, whom you can contact at any time during office hours to discuss matters relating to the course.
 In addition, the Department runs a programme of Study Skills workshops designed to enable you to develop and improve the skills needed for effective study.
 These workshops are free to students enrolled on the Foundation course.
-For full details of the programme please contact 01865 280892.
+For full details please contact +44 (0)1865 280892.

-If you would like an informal discussion on academic matters before making your application you may contact the following:
+If you would like an informal discussion on academic matters before applying, please do get in touch.
+You can contact: